lemonred/vue-drag-select/README.md

 </template>
 ```
 ## update add multiselect  and select revert(20181204)
+* props selectGroupType=1 multiselect and select revert
+* props selectGroupType=2 multiselect and select revert and group tag

 * Then write your own logic to make items look selected.
 For instance
   by applying a class.